 Streams Blue Line and Non-Blue Line streams are onsite.
-Non-Blue Line features must be identified.
-Blue Line and Non-Blue Line streams require a 50 ft stream buffer measured from top of bank on each side.
-No new BUA is allowed within the 50 ft stream buffer.
-Refer to the City's LDO Chapter 30-12-3.9 for stream buffer requirements.
-State and Corps permits are required for any stream/wetland disturbance and or crossing.
-Other: Site must address current watershed requirements, Water Quality and Water Quantity Control for Phase 2 must be addressed for the entire site.
+Non-Blue Line features must

+\These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.

+Other: Site must address current watershed requirements, Water Quality and Water must be treated by a State approved water quality BMP/SCM.

+Quantity Control for Phase 2 must be addressed for the entire site.
 Maximum High Density development with sewer is 70% and Low Density is 24%.
-All BUA must be treated by a State approved water quality BMP/SCM.
+All BUA